mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 Visualisations on the dashboard that was chosen to provide valuable insights are listed below:

-- Monthly Revenue and Quantity Trend Analysis (Bar+Line Chart)
+- Monthly Revenue and Quantity Trend Analysis (Bar+Line Chart).
-- Top 6 Product Sales Trend Analysis (Line Chart)
+- Top 6 Product Sales Trend Analysis (Line Chart).
-- Revenue Regions (Map)
+- Revenue Regions (Map).
-- Quarterly Rev & Quantity (Packed Bubbles Chart)
+- Quarterly Rev & Quantity (Packed Bubbles Chart).
-- Top 6 Customers by Revenue (Bar Chart)
+- Top 6 Customers by Revenue (Bar Chart).

 All charts have clear titles, labels, and legends to ensure that users can easily understand the information being presented.
 Interactive elements, such as filters and tooltips, allow users to explore the data in more detail and gain deeper insights.